kbowden1800/bouncing-box/README.md

     points = 0;
     speed = 10;

-### TODO 3: Animating the box
+### TODO 3: Update the position of the box

 You can create animation on a web page by changing the appearance of an object over time.
 A traditional animation is made up of individual "frames" of still images that change slightly over time.
 If you flip between these images rapidly the viewer sees the scene as motion (think of a flipbook!).

-We can do the same thing in programming by constantly changing the state of our program.
-The `setInterval` function allows us to setup a timer, where we call a function every so often. **How often**, the time between function calls, is called the interval.
-That interval is expressed in milliseconds, or thousandths of a second.
+We can do the same thing in programming by constantly changing the state of our program using a *function*. **A function is a reuseable block of code that performs some set of tasks**.
+If that function's task is to change the location of our box and we call upon it 20 times per second (20 FPS) then we can achieve animation!

+This requires 2 things:

+1) Create the function so that it repositions the box when called upon: The outline of the function has already been created for us and it is called `update`.
+Find the `update` function and inside of the curly braces add the following code below `// TODO 3 / 6 / 7 / 8`:

+        position = position + speed;    // increase position on every update console.log("new position: " + position);

-In this program, the code `setInterval(update, 50);` calls our `update` function every 50 milliseconds, which is about 20 times per second.
-Each time it does we need to change the `position` of the box and update the box's css accordingly.
+2) Call on the function 20 times/second: This is also already done for us!
+At the bottom of the program you will find the code `setInterval(update, 50);`.
+This special function instructs our `update` function to run every `50` milliseconds, which is 20 times per second!
+Each time the function is called the `position` variable will change and will be printed to the console.

-Add the following code nested within the `update` function:

-    position = position + speed;    // increase position on every update box.css('left', position);      // update box's CSS with the new position
+**Run the program and open up the console in the new chrome tab.
+See how the position changes?**

 **QUESTION 1: If this code happens every 50 milliseconds, what will the value of position be after 200 milliseconds?**

+### TODO 3 Part 2: Wait, it's not moving?!?!

+Wait... isn't that supposed to make the box move?

+Well... not quite.
+We've told the computer to increase the value of the `position` variable on every update but we haven't told the computer move the box to this new position.
+We have to be *very* specific with our instructions.

+Right below the code you just added, add the following code:

+    box.css('left', position);      // set the 'left' CSS property of the box to the new value of position

+Using the same jQuery function that we saw in TODO 2 we can make the box move to the new value of position.
+Since this code is also included in the `update` function, every time the position gets updated, so will the box's CSS.

 ### TODO 4: Handling events